(scroll down for testimonials)

 Do you binge watch any online series programs and if so, which show(s)?

-Yes, I binge watch when I feel I deserve a staycation with Netflix.
-The Crown is a favourite.
-I enjoy Suits for it's quick wit, aesthetic style and humour.
-I’m also completely addicted to Downton Abbey.
+I do.
+Netflix's The Crown is an all time favourite.
+I enjoy Suits for it's quick wit, style and humour.
+I’m also completely addicted to Downton Abbey (my background is in the service industry).
 Black Mirror is a good one too.

 What do you want to do which you haven’t accomplished yet?